Tips for Staying Safe at Large Events

 How to Assess Event Security

 Events with proactive safety measures are much more secure than those without them.
-Consider the following factors, and always, always trust your gut instincts.
+If possible, try to research the following factors before deciding whether or not to attend an event.
+If that's not an option, consider them once you're there-- and, if something's telling you to leave, always, always trust your gut instincts.

 Presence and location of security professionals